Sprinkles 101: Know Your Sprinkles - know your sprinkles with this baking basics guide to six types of sprinkles.

 Have you ever been unsure what you're going to get when you order sprinkles?
 Or what exactly you are suppose to add when a recipe calls for jimmies or nonpareils?

-Well, now you don't have to wonder anymore with this baking basics guide to six types of sprinkles!
+Well, now you don't have to wonder anymore with this baking basics guide to sprinkles!

 Jimmies are tiny sugar strands of confectionery, typically in a rod shape, used to decorate desserts.
 They come in multi-colors or chocolate and are usually what people refer to when they say "sprinkles".